Nito Mestre: Solo career

 Mestre embarked on a solo career that same year with the hit album 20/10.
 In 1981, Mestre reappeared on the music scene with both a new band and a new album: 20/10, another gold record that was first performed on stage at the Ferro Carril Oeste Stadium in a sold-out concert.
 The concert marked a turning point in his career and he embarked on a 52-show tour up and down the country (Argentina) as well as an important appearance in Montevideo, Uruguay alongside Seru Giran.
 In 1982 he recorded Nito Mestre en Vivo (Live), in Montevideo Uruguay, and received yet another gold record for the album.
 Between 1983 and 1985, he travelled outside his native Argentina to Peru and other neighbouring countries, playing as a solo artist for the first time.

 After Mestre finished recording his third solo album, Escondo Mis Ojos Al Sol, (Hiding My Eyes from the Sun) and concluded a series of national and international tours, in 1984 he joined Juan Carlos Baglietto, Oveja Negra and Celeste Carballo on a tour designed to explain: "Por Qué Cantamos" (Why We Sing), inspired in the words of the Uruguayan Poet Mario Benedetti.
 This performance made a significant contribution to the meaning of Rock ‘n Roll in Argentina: "We sing in the name of love, freedom and life".
 The spirit behind the tour took them all around the country and abroad.
 In November of that same year, the tour was consolidated in a doble album of the same name, "Por Qué Cantamos" recorded live at Teatro Coliseo in Buenos Aires.

 In October 1986, the fourth solo album, Nito, was released.
-This work reunited such artists as Mercedes Sosa, the renowned folklore singer, Charly García, Andrés Calamaro, Fito Páez and Celeste Carballo.
+This work reunited such artists as Folklore singer Mercedes Sosa, Charly García, Andrés Calamaro, Fito Páez and Celeste Carballo.
 Nito, the album, was also released In Mexico, Venezuela, Ecuador, Chile, Peru, Uruguay and Bolivia.
 It was until 1988, that Nito traveled all over the region presenting his work with enormous repercussion.
 In 1989, he set himself up in Chile to tour the country with important local artists such as Los Jaivas, Congreso and his friend Eduardo Gatti with whom he later recorded Entrada de Locos.